 Kumar Rocker throws 8th no-hitter in NCAA history for Vandy

+Vanderbilt coach Tim Corbin worried when Kumar Rocker came off the mound after a first inning where the freshman pitcher hit Duke centerfielder Kennie Taylor with a pitch near the left eye.

+Taylor returned to the Duke dugout after a trip to a hospital for tests.

-Freshman Kumar Rocker pitched the eighth no-hitter in NCAA Tournament history striking out a career-high 19 as Vanderbilt beat Duke 3-0 Saturday night to force the Nashville Super Regional to a deciding third game.
+Rocker settled down and pitched the eighth no-hitter in NCAA Tournament history striking out a career-high 19 as Vanderbilt beat Duke 3-0 Saturday night to force the Nashville Super Regional to a deciding third game.

-He walked only two on 131 pitches with 89 of those strikes.
+Corbin called Rocker's reaction after hitting Taylor the pivotal moment, something most players can't rebound from during a game.
+Corbin said he was glad to see Taylor was OK.

+"For Kumar, when he came off the field you could tell he was a little bit shaken," Corbin said.
+"When he comes in, he slams my hand every time.
+He comes in, and he didn't.
+I was thinking I hope he can get through that moment and he did."

+Rocker (10-5) had not thrown more than 105 pitches in a game, but Corbin said the 6-foot-4, 255-pound pitcher deserved to finish.
+Rocker struck out the side swinging in the bottom of the ninth.
+He walked off the mound and bumped fists with catcher Philip Clarke before being mobbed by teammates.

+"I have the best view of Kumar pitching in the whole park, so just try not to take that for granted, just try to work with him and help him get whatever he needs to reach that milestone," Clarke said.
+"It's pretty awesome."

-It was the first no-hitter in the NCAA tournament since Florida's Jonathon Crawford shut out Bethune-Cookeman on June 1, 2012.
+It was the first no-hitter in the NCAA tournament since Florida's Jonathon Crawford shut out Bethune-Cookeman on June 1, 2012 and first ever since the Super Regional round started in 1999.
+It was the first no-hitter by a Vandy pitcher since Doug Wessel shut out Belmont April 19, 1971.

+Rocker also set a school record for strikeouts in a NCAA Tournament game, topping David Price's 17 against Austin Peay on June 1, 2007.
+Price, now with the Red Sox, noted Rocker was trying to keep the Commodores' season alive.

+"To be able to step up that way as a freshman is inspiring!!!
+I tip my hat to you sir!!"
+Price wrote on Twitter.

 Now Vanderbilt (53-11) will play Duke on Sunday trying to reach its fourth College World Series and first since 2015, while the Blue Devils (35-26) haven't been since 1961.